mehmeterentunc/Maintenance_Tracking_System/README.md

-# Maintenance_Tracking_System
-Freelance work with .NET MVC architecture
+A maintenance tracking system that allows a company to maintain the products it sells. .NET Framework 4.7.1 and MVC architecture was used.